 While yoga provides a body-centered, brain-nurturing, stress-reducing experience, and develops the life skills tool kit our community members need to move from struggling with surviving to learning about thriving, HOW yoga is provided has a significant impact on its efficacy.

-This trauma-informed, brain-sensitve yoga training responds to the rising needs and prepares teachers for HOW to deliver truly effective yoga.
+This trauma-informed, brain-sensitive yoga training responds to the rising needs and prepares teachers for HOW to deliver truly effective yoga.

 Students will learn the